karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceHasTagApi/deleteResourceHasTagByTagIds.md

-Deletes the resourceHasTag rows identified by the given tag_tag_ids.
+Deletes the resource has tag rows identified by the given tag_ids.